iRNA-COSI/APAeval/summary_workflows/quantification/README.md

 The script `match_with_gt.py` uses bedtools window to assign ground truth PAS to the predictions.
 Each prediction is extended by `n` base pairs, depending on the parameter chosen for `window`.

 The script `corr_with_gt.py` calculates the correlation coefficient between prediction and matched ground truth quantification values.
 The input must be a BED file containing the columns below.
+Usage: `python3 corr_with_gt.py <prediction_merged.bed>`

 Processing steps:
 - run bedtools window for prediction file with itself